cofoundry-cms/Cofoundry.Docs/src/Framework/Mail.md

 **Simple**

 Place your `IMailTemplate` code files with your models or domain and place your template files in your views directory.
-For an example of this see  [Cofoundry.Samples.SimpleSite](https://github.com/cofoundry-cms/Cofoundry.Samples.SimpleSite)
+For an example of this see  [Cofoundry.Samples.SimpleSite](https://github.com/cofoundry-cms/Cofoundry.Samples.SimpleSite).

+Or if you preferred to keep your files together, you could place them next to each other, as shown in the [Cofoundry.Samples.Mail](https://github.com/cofoundry-cms/Cofoundry.Samples.Mail) sample.

 **In a separate project**